 Here, we take you through everything you need to know about liquid iron supplements.
 We cover the following issues to help you make an informed choice.

 - How quickly liquid iron supplements work

-- Can the body absorbs liquid iron supplements better
+- Whether the body better absorbs liquid iron supplements

 - Side effects of liquid iron, including staining and damage to teeth

 - Differences between liquid iron and other forms of supplements

 - Best iron supplements

 What are the benefits of liquid iron?

 Most of us get enough iron from dietary sources.
 However, some people choose to take iron supplements to increase their intake and to help avoid low iron levels.
 These may include pregnant women, athletes, vegetarians, vegans.